Good Boys (film): Critical response

 Critic Richard Roeper of the Chicago Sun-Times gave the film a rating of three stars out of four, who commented that "for all its wacky, gross-out, shock-ya humor, Good Boys has a lot of heart."
 Two National Review writers share slightly opposing views.
-Kyle Smith opined it as "engaging" on its mish-mash of innocence and naughtiness, calling the film a good depiction of juvenile delinquency, however noted its predictability and nonsensical humor, calling it "so thin on plot that, even at 90 minutes, things feel a bit stretched."
+Kyle Smith opined it as "engaging" in its mish-mash of innocence and naughtiness.
+He called the film a good depiction of juvenile delinquency, noting however its predictability and nonsensical humor, and calling it "so thin on plot that, even at 90 minutes, things feel a bit stretched."
 Meanwhile, Armond White said that the film has a "rush-to-perdition premise", marking it a "step down from Freaks and Geeks and Superbad".
-He looked on the main characters as "the worst example of media brats", and that the crew's ambition to make it as profane as possible makes it for a hypocritical and "smut-peddling" work.
-It called the scene of Thor performing Rock of Ages "the single most mawkish and dishonest movie ending so far this year."
+He looked on the main characters as "the worst example of media brats", and the film's ambition to make it as profane as possible made for a hypocritical and "smut-peddling" work.
+He called the scene of Thor performing Rock of Ages "the single most mawkish and dishonest movie ending so far this year."